WHBY: Programming

 On weekdays, WHBY has local news and talk shows in morning and afternoon drive time, and part of middays.
 The rest of the schedule is made up of nationally syndicated programs: The Ramsey Show with Dave Ramsey, Our American Stories with Lee Habeeb, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 Most hours begin with an update from CBS Radio News.

 Specialty shows are heard on weekends, focusing on health, money, the outdoors, home repair, cars, movies and travel, along with repeats of weekday programs.
 Weekend shows include The Tech Guy with Leo Laporte, Ron Ananian The Car Doctor, Travel with Rudy Maxa and classic radio shows on Saturday evenings.
 Sports broadcasts include Westwood One NFL and NCAA broadcasts, Milwaukee Brewers baseball and University of Wisconsin–Madison Badgers football and basketball as well as local high school sports.
+They also previously hosted games played by the Oshkosh All-Stars back when they played in the National Basketball League as well.